KMean/Locometry/README.md

 Snap to vertices in the Foundry Nuke

 Locometry allows you to snap custom geos or preselected nuke geo to animated geometries such as alembic by selecting 3 vertices.
+PySide2 is used for the GUI

 # Installation

 copy the menu.py in .nuke folder or update your own menu.py

+# Compatibility

+Tested on Nuke 11.3v4 on macOS